January 30, 2019

 Poland is already host to a number of internationally acclaimed conferences, such as InfoShare or Frontend Con, that bring together hundreds of developers to network, build expertise, discuss use cases, and share experiences.

-The potential of communication-related problems is often the biggest worry of companies looking to outsource.
-While this is by no means an unjustified fear, Polish developers are usually well-prepared to talk over the details of a project in English.
+The potential of communication-related problems is often the biggest worry of companies looking to outsource software development.
+While this is by no means an unjustified fear, dedicated teams of Polish developers are usually well-prepared to talk over the details of a project in English.

 Most Web developer job postings in Poland require candidates to have at least a B2-level grasp of English.
 But Poland is one of the biggest outsourcing hubs in all of Europe, and a great majority of Web developers already have experience working with English-speaking clients from all over the world.